-"Microsoft will acquire LinkedIn for $196 per share in an all-cash transaction valued at approximately $26.2 billion."
-That was Screen Shot 2016-07-04 at 11.52.35 AMthe announcement from officials at both companies on June 13, 2016.
+“Microsoft will acquire LinkedIn for $196 per share in an all-cash transaction valued at approximately $26.2 billion.”
+That was the announcement from officials at both companies on June 13, 2016.

 (The graphics shared in this article come from the official Slideshare announcement of the acquisition from the companies.)

-Rather than share a typical, crystal-ball prediction--and there are plenty of those floating around--it seems more helpful to outline the important ways LinkedIn has impacted the way we do business and the skills we've acquired that will propel our businesses and careers going forward--regardless of the structure and ownership of LinkedIn.
+Rather than share a typical, crystal-ball prediction–and there are plenty of those floating around–it seems more helpful to outline the important ways LinkedIn has impacted the way we do business and the skills we’ve acquired that will propel our businesses and careers going forward–regardless of the structure and ownership of LinkedIn.

 .